dotnet/AspNetCore.Docs/aspnetcore/mvc/models/validation.md

 ## Handling Model State Errors

-Model validation occurs prior to each controller action being invoked, and it's the action method’s responsibility to inspect `ModelState.IsValid` and react appropriately.
+Model validation occurs prior to each controller action being invoked, and it's the action method's responsibility to inspect `ModelState.IsValid` and react appropriately.
 In many cases, the appropriate reaction is to return an error response, ideally detailing the reason why model validation failed.

 Some apps will choose to follow a standard convention for dealing with model validation errors, in which case a filter may be an appropriate place to implement such a policy.
 You should test how your actions behave with valid and invalid model states.